js-ferguson/myBlog/README.md

 The project is currently hosted on Heroku and the code is available here on Github.

 It is possible to download and deploy the project yourself, making some minor modifications to create your own noFolio blog and portfolio.
-The follow section provides deployment details, if you are interested in doing that, or if you would just like to get involved by contributing to this project.
+The following section provides deployment details, if you are interested in doing that.
+Perhaps you would like to get involved by contributing to this project, that would also be great.

 First lets clone the repository, create a new python virtual environment and install the projects dependencies.
 This is also a good time to generate the apps secret key